Albdevlab/Anna-interface/README.md

 for illustrative and conceptual purposes only.
 They do not represent final designs or binding deliverables.

-## Visual References (Non-Binding)

-The images contained in the `assets/` directory are provided for illustrative and conceptual purposes only.
-They do not represent final designs or binding deliverables.

 ![Pulse States](assets/pulse/pulse-states.PNG)

 ![ANNA Mobile Interface](assets/ui/mobile/anna-mobile-home.PNG)